-On April 12, 2017, upon the recommendation of the Compensation Committee Chairman, supported by a benchmarking analysis conducted by PWC Canada at that time, the Corporation entered into an employment agreement with Patrick Blott, pursuant to which Mr. Blott served as Chairman & Chief Executive Officer of the Corporation from March 1, 2017 through to September 1, 2020.
-On August 27, 2020, the Compensation Committee approved the renewal of the Chief Executive Officer Employment Agreement on the same terms through September 1, 2023.
-On March 15, 2022, the Compensation Committee approved an amendment to Mr. Blott's employment agreement to increase the base salary by 10%.
-The contract is intended to directly correlate to Mr. Blott's specialized experience with special situations and turnaround financing, in addition to unique skills with knowledge of the industry.
+On April 12, 2017, upon the recommendation of the Compensation Committee Chairman, supported by a benchmarking analysis conducted by PWC Canada, the Corporation entered into an employment agreement with Patrick Blott, pursuant to which Mr. Blott served as Chairman & Chief Executive Officer of the Corporation from March 1, 2017 through to September 1, 2020.
+The Compensation Committee approved the renewal of Mr. Blott's employment agreement on the same terms through September 1, 2028 and the Compensation Committee approved an amendment to Mr. Blott's employment agreement to increase the base salary by 10%.
+The contract is intended to directly correlate to Mr. Blott's specialized experience with special situations and turnaround financing, in addition to unique skills and knowledge of the industry.

-Mr. Blott's amended employment agreement provides for an annual base salary of \$495,000 to be paid in cash.
-Mr. Blott is eligible to receive a performance bonus up to \$495,000, payable in cash, Options or Common Shares, in each fiscal year based on the achievement of goals approved by the Board of Directors on an annual basis.
+Mr. Blott's amended employment agreement provides for an annual base salary of \$544,500 to be paid in cash.
+Mr. Blott is eligible to receive a performance bonus up to \$544,500, payable in cash, Options or Common Shares, in each fiscal year based on the achievement of goals approved by the Board of Directors on an annual basis.
 The employment agreement also contains non-competition provisions that prevent Mr. Blott from providing services following termination of employment for a period of one year in the markets being pursued by the Corporation, subject to certain exceptions.
-Under the Director Retention Plan (as defined below), Mr. Blott is entitled to additional payments upon a Change of Control (as defined below), including a cash payment of \$600,000.
-Further, if Mr. Blott is terminated pursuant to a Change of Control, he is entitled to additional amounts under the employment agreement equal to \$1,485,000 annual base salary and \$742,500 maximum bonus.
+Mr. Blott is entitled to additional payments upon a Change of Control (as defined below), including a cash payment of \$600,000.
+Further, if Mr. Blott is terminated pursuant to a Change of Control, he is entitled to additional amounts under the employment agreement equal to \$1,633,500 annual base salary and \$816,750 maximum bonus.
 A "Change in Control", pursuant to Mr. Blott's employment agreement, means: (i) any individual or related group (as that term is defined in the Income Tax Act (Canada)) of shareholders or the Corporation acquires or retires 50% of the voting securities of the Corporation in one or a series of transactions; (ii) a reduction in Vertex's (as defined below) investment (other than by debt repayment or conversion) of 15% or more or an acquisition by any third party of Common Shares such that such third party will own 10% of more of the outstanding Common Shares or the involuntary termination of the Executive Chairman's service as a director; (iii) the sale, lease exchange or other disposition of more than 50% of the Corporation's property or assets; or (iv) the removal of the Chief Executive Officer as Executive Chairman without the affirmative vote of the Chief Executive Officer.

-On November 14, 2019, Patrick Blott acquired 5,651,005 Common Shares (the "Vertex Acquisition") from Vertex One Asset Management Inc. (on behalf of Vertex Fund) ("Vertex"), which represented approximately 33% of the issued and outstanding Common Shares at the time.
-However, the Board determined, with the concurrence of Mr. Blott, that the Vertex Acquisition did not trigger a payment under the Change of Control provisions of Mr. Blott's Employment Agreement.
+On November 14, 2019, Mr. Blott acquired 5,651,005 Common Shares (the "Vertex Acquisition") from Vertex One Asset Management Inc. (on behalf of Vertex Fund) ("Vertex"), which represented approximately 33% of the issued and outstanding Common Shares at the time.
+However, the Board determined, with the concurrence of Mr. Blott, that the Vertex Acquisition did not trigger a payment under the Change of Control provisions of Mr. Blott's employment agreement.